jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 wisdom keenness of understanding is due to keenness of vision.
 The people of Bahá must under all circumstances observe that which is meet and seemly and exhort the people accordingly.

+In brief, dissensions among various sects have opened the way to weakness.
+Each sect hath picked out a way for itself and is clinging to a certain cord.
+Despite manifest blindness and ignorance they pride themselves on their insight and knowledge.
+Among them are mystics who bear allegiance to the Faith of Islám, some of whom indulge in that which leadeth to idleness and seclusion.
+(TB KF)

+This Wronged One hath invariably treated the wise with affection.
+By the wise is meant men whose knowledge is not confined to mere words and whose lives have been fruitful and have produced enduring results.
+It is incumbent upon everyone to honour these blessed souls.
+(TB KF)

+Above all else, the greatest gift and the most wondrous blessing hath ever been and will continue to be Wisdom.
+It is man’s unfailing Protector.
+It aideth him and strengtheneth him.
+Wisdom is God’s Emissary and the Revealer of His Name the Omniscient.
+Through it the loftiness of man’s station is made manifest and evident.
+It is all-knowing and the foremost Teacher in the school of existence.
+It is the Guide and is invested with high distinction.
+(TB KF)

+O people of God!
+Righteous men of learning who dedicate themselves to the guidance of others and are freed and well guarded from the promptings of a base and covetous nature are, in the sight of Him Who is the Desire of the world, stars of the heaven of true knowledge.
+It is essential to treat them with deference.
+(TB LD)

 OTHER QUOTES OF INTEREST